fathym-deno/eac-runtime/README.md

 ## Introduction

-Welcome to Fathym’s Development Acceleration Program!
+Welcome to Fathym's Development Acceleration Program!
 This README serves as a guide to setting up your local environment using Fathym's Golden Path.
 The Golden Path is a streamlined approach designed to help developers quickly set up and accelerate their development within the Fathym ecosystem.
 It ensures that all necessary tools and repositories are configured correctly, allowing for a smooth development experience and efficient collaboration.

 ## Prerequisites